 Volunteer your time

-Volunteering for Solace can be immensely challenging but very rewarding and can provide an opportunity for you to learn new skills and develop existing ones whilst supporting vulnerable women and children in the capital who have experienced domestic or sexual violence.
+Volunteering for Solace can be immensely challenging and very rewarding and can provide an opportunity for you to learn new skills and develop existing ones whilst supporting vulnerable women and children in the capital who have experienced domestic or sexual violence.

 You will find a variety of volunteer opportunities at Solace Women’s Aid, across London and across our specialist services, from working directly with survivors to playing a key role in our central support services.
-As a Volunteer you will be making a positive difference to our organisation in both the lives of the women and their children as well as the work of all our staff.
+As a Volunteer, you will be making a positive difference to our organisation in both the lives of the women and their children as well as the work of all our staff.

 Volunteers bring with them a wealth of experience along with fresh perspectives and ideas that truly benefit our work.
-You will be given the opportunity to directly contribute to the decision making of the organisation through continual feedback and input.
+You will be given the opportunity to directly contribute to the decision-making of the organisation through continual feedback and input.

-For more information about current volunteer roles please email firstname.lastname@example.org to be added to the mailing list to receive monthly updates on current volunteer opportunities.
+For more information about current volunteer roles, please email firstname.lastname@example.org to be added to the mailing list.
+You will receive monthly updates on current volunteer opportunities.